nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 ```

 ### Source & Stages Classes
-Similar to the `@source` and `@stage` decorators, class based sources and stages can also be defined to advertize which exection modes they support.
+Similar to the `@source` and `@stage` decorators, class based sources and stages can also be defined to advertise which execution modes they support.
 The base class for all source and stage classes `StageBase` defines a `supported_execution_modes` for this purpose which can be overridden in a derived class.
 The method in the base class is defined as:

 ```python
 def supported_execution_modes(self) -> tuple[ExecutionMode]: